ravikiran-pro/calculator-kivy/README.md

 My curiosity on doing android application made me try a short solution and landed on kivy.

 <i>This repo contains <i><br>
-            -  A simple calculator application to understand the basic block of kivy
+            -  A simple calculator application to understand the basic block of kivy <br>
             -  A offline diary made for android

 #### Directories